-Jesus' earthly mission is also described as Spirit-initiated and Spirit-oriented.
-The Holy Spirit was the agent of Jesus' birth for Jesus was "conceived. . . of the Holy Spirit"; the incarnation of the Son involves the Spirit (Matt 1:20; Luke 1:35).
+Holy Spirit was the agent of Jesus' birth for Jesus was "conceived ... of the Holy Spirit."
+Thus the incarnation of the Son involves the Spirit (Matt 1:20; Luke 1:35).
 Later, Jesus' public ministry is inaugurated by the Holy Spirit at his baptism (Matt 3:16).
-Afterwards He was driven into the desert by the same Spirit (Mark 1:12).
-Following that, Jesus returns to Galilee in the power of the Spirit (Luke 4:14).
+Peter later refers to this and testifies that God "anointed Jesus of Nazareth with the Holy Spirit and power" (Acts 10:38).
+Following this, Jesus was driven into the desert by the same Spirit (Mark 1:12).
+Following that Jesus returns to Galilee in the power of the Spirit (Luke 4:14).
 The Holy Spirit, through whom He was conceived, baptized and anointed is the divine agent in exorcisms (Matt 12:18, 24-32; Mark 3:22-30).
-It is by the "eternal Spirit" that Jesus gave Himself as a sacrifice for sin (Heb 9:14), and by the same Spirit that He rose from His grave (Rom 8:11).
-Later Peter instructs Cornelius that God "anointed Jesus of Nazareth with the Holy Spirit and power" (Acts 10:38).
-Because the Holy Spirit was so intimately associated with the entire earthly life of Christ, He obviously is the one who can correctly interpret and inspire the record of it in Scripture (2 Tim 3:16).
+It is by the "eternal Spirit" that Jesus gave Himself as a sacrifice for sin (Heb 9:14), and by the same Spirit He rose from His grave (Rom 8:11).

-Jesus never abandoned His human nature and remains truly God and truly human.
-He is presently absent from the earth, yet He is with us according to His promise (Matt 28:20).
-Followers of Jesus live by faith in His words through the vicarious work of the Spirit, who mediates the presence of both Father and Son (Eph 1:13-14).
+Jesus has not abandoned His human nature but remains true God and truly human.
+He is absent, yet He is with us according to His promise (Matt 28:20).
+Followers of Jesus live by faith in His words through the promised vicarious work of the Spirit, who, by being present, mediates the presence of both Father and Son to believers (Eph 1:13-14).

 Jesus calls the Holy Spirit "another Paraclete," who will continue His ministry (Jn 14:16).
-This second Paraclete gave intelligible directives to the fledgling New Testament
+This second Paraclete gives intelligible directives to a fledgling New Testament Church just as Jesus did.
+Jesus portrays the Spirit as a person as much as He Himself is.